Is Upwork Good for Beginners? The Good and the Bad (Mostly Bad)

 The Upwork bidding system rewards the freelancers who bid the lowest on a job, and you’re competing against people in other countries where the cost of living is less expensive.

 This is why many other writers (like me) say it’s a fast race to the bottom because you end up working yourself to death for less than minimum wage.
-Again, this isn’t going to help you find a better work-life balance.
+Again, this isn’t going to help you make money and find a better work-life balance.

 Your Experience Off the Platform Matters